 ET Soldiers fight for Pay and Praise,

-And Money be Misers wish;
+And Money be Misers with;

 Poor Scholars study all their Days,

 And Gluttons glory in their Dish:

-'Tis Wine, pure Wine, revives sad Souls,
+'T's Wine, pure Wine, revives sad Souls,

 Therefore give us chearing Bowls.

-Let Minions marshal in their Hair, And in a Lover's lock delight; And artificial Colours wear, We have the Native Red and White.
-'Tis Wine, &c.
+And in a Lover's lock delight;

+And artificial Colours wear,

+We have the Native Red and White.

+'Ti: Wine, &c.

-Your Pheasant, Pout, and Culver Salmon, And how to please your Palates think: Give us a salt Westphalia-Gammon, Not Meat to eat, but Meat to drink.
-'Tis Wine, &c.
+Your Pheasant, Pout, and Culver Salmon, And how to please your Palates think:

-It makes the backward Spirits brave,
+Live us a salt Westphalia-Gammon,

+Not Meat to eat, but Meat to drink.

+It: Wine, &c.

 That lively, that before was dull;

+That lively, that before was dull;

-Those grow good Fellows that are grave,
+The grow good Fellows that are grave,

 And kindness flows from Cups brim full,

-'Tis Wine, &c.
+The Wine, &c.

-Some have the Ptysick, some the Rhume, Some have the Palsie, some the Gout; Some swell with Fat, and some consume, But they are sound that drink all out.
-'Tis Wine, &c.
+Some have the Ptylick, some the Rhume, Some have the Palsie, some the Gout; ome swell with Fat, and some consume, But they are sound that drink all out.

+'The Wine, &c.

-Some Men want Youth, and some want Health, Some want a Wife, and some a Punk; Some Men want Wit, and some want Wealth, But he wants nothing that is drunk.
+Some Men want Youth, and some want Health, Some want a Wife, and some a Punk; one Men want Wit, and some want Wealth, But he wants nothing that is drunk.

-'Tis Wine, pure Wine, revives sad Souls, Therefore give us chearing Bowls.
+The Wine, pure Wine, revives sad Souls, There give us chearing Bowls.